20 Dog Body Language And Behaviors That Every Pet Lovers Should Know

 8. Showing Teeth

-On the other hand, dogs also display a "smile" by showing their teeth when they are happy or excited.
-This is often seen during play or when they greet their owners.
-Meanwhile, a submissive dog may show its teeth while lowering its head or body to signal that it poses no threat.
+On the other hand, dogs also show a "smile" by showing their teeth when they are so happy or excited.
+This can often be engaged in playing or upon greeting the owner.

 9. Nudging

-Moreover, nudging could be a sign of affection or bonding.
-Dogs may nudge their owners or other animals to establish a connection or show their love.
-It can be seen as a gesture of trust and a desire for closeness.
+Dogs nudge their owners or other animals in search of some contact or to show love.
+It is a sign of confidence and the desire for closeness.

 10. Lifted Paw

-A lifted paw in a dog can have various meanings depending on the context and situation.
-For instance, when a dog lifts its paw while standing or sitting, it could be a sign of anticipation or attention.
-Dogs often use this gesture when they are focused on something interesting or waiting for instructions.
+A dog can lift its paw while standing or sitting down as a way of anticipation or attention.
+They commonly raise their paws when they are highly focused on something interesting, wanting to play, or even waiting for instructions.

 11. Excessive panting